zkxs/stationeers/generic/hardsuit/README.md

 ## Features

 1. If your suit needs flushing, it will beep at you while autoflushing.
 An autoflush is slower, but more precise, than a manual flush.
 Feel free to manually flush too!
 2. If the environment is appears unsafe, it closes and locks your helmet.
 Not all types of unsafe environment can be detected.
 Keeping your helmet closed is on you!
 3. It will micromanage your filter, greatly prolonging its lifespan.
-Filtering will temporarily fuck with release and pressure settings to avoid dumping O2 to waste due to a stationeers bug.
+Filtering will temporarily fuck with release and pressure settings to avoid dumping O2 to waste due to a Stationeers bug.
 4. It will turn the AC off if the external temperature is safe.
 Otherwise, it will set your AC to the most extreme but still safe value.
 5. It will turn off air flow when your helmet is open.
+6. It will minimize the moles of oxygen you consume.

 ## Assumptions